arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 token is just a usable via JMAP as via IMAP.
 It issues a JMAPACCESS response code in its reply:

-S: e1 OK [JMAPACCESS https://example.com/jmap] done
+S: 1 OK [JMAPACCESS https://example.com/jmap] done

+SASL OAUTH is specified by {{RFC7628}}, and the argument in this example is abbreviated from the more realistic length used in RFC7628.

 Example 2.
 A client connects, sees no SASL method it recognises, and issues a LOGIN command.

-S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER ...] example2 IMAP server\
+S: * OK [CAPABILITY IMAP4rev1] example2<br>
-C: e2 LOGIN "arnt" "trondheim"
+C: 2 LOGIN "arnt" "trondheim"

 The server sees that the password is correct, knows that it and its JMAP alter ego the same password database, and issues JNAPACCESS response code:

-S: e2 OK [JMAPACCESS https://example.com/jmap] done
+S: 2 OK [JMAPACCESS "https://example.com/.s/[jmap]"] done

+The URL is quoted since the ] character must be quoted.
+The URL uses the same quoting rules as most other IMAP strings.

 Example 3.
 A client connects, sees no SASL method it recognises, and issues a LOGIN command with a correct password.

-S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER ...] example3 IMAP server\
+S: * OK [CAPABILITY IMAP4rev1] example3<br>
-C: e3 LOGIN "arnt" "trondheim"
+C: 3 LOGIN "arnt" "trondheim"

 The server operator has decided to disable password use with JMAP, but allow it for a while with IMAP to cater to older clients.
 The server issues a DEBUGGING response code in its reply:

-S: e3 OK [DEBUGGING "Cleartext passwords disabled with JMAP"] done
+S: 3 OK [DEBUGGING "Cleartext passwords disabled with JMAP"] done

+The message is quoted since it contains spaces.
+The message uses the same quoting rules as most other IMAP strings.

 Example 4.
 A client connects, sees no SASL method it recognises, and issues a LOGIN command.
 Its password is incorrect.

-S: * OK [CAPABILITY IMAP4rev1 AUTH=GSS ...] example4 IMAP server\
+S: * OK [CAPABILITY IMAP4rev1 AUTH=GSS] example4<br>
-C: e4 LOGIN "arnt" "oslo"
+C: 4 LOGIN "arnt" "oslo"

 The server does not enter Authenticated state, so nothing requires it to issue either JMAPACCESS or DEBUGGING.
+It replies curtly:

-S: e4 NO done
+S: 4 NO done

 # IANA Considerations {#IANA}